sanxing-chen/Academic-Web/docs/index.md

 <img src="./img/uva.jpg" alt="img" id="myimg" style="float:right;border-radius: 0 12% 0 0;transition: width 0.5s;opacity: 0.8;">

-I'm a first-year master student in computer science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science), where I work with Prof. [Yangfeng Ji](http://yangfengji.net) in natural language processing (NLP).
+I'm a second-year master student in computer science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science), where I work with Prof. [Yangfeng Ji](http://yangfengji.net) in the [NLP group](https://uvanlp.org/).

 My long-term research interest lies primarily in helping computers to learn natural languages in the way humans do.
 Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) which bridges different forms of knowledge.